-- 1. Configure system A (server) by establishing the keys, archive, and roaming - 2.
-Register system B and all other computers as roaming clients in the CSS Credential Roaming network.
+- 1. Configure the roaming server by establishing the keys, archive, and roaming users. - 2.
+Register an initial client (system B) and all other computers as roaming clients in the roaming network.

-The roaming server defines the CSS Credential Roaming network and initiates registration of roaming clients, but the focal point of a CSS Credential Roaming network is the mapped, network drive where user archives are stored.
+The roaming server defines the roaming network and initiates registration of roaming clients, but the focal point of a CSS Credential Roaming network is the mapped, network drive where user archives are stored.
 This archive is where all updates to user credentials are stored.
 The archive should not be located on the roaming server or on any of the roaming clients.
 After initializing the CSS clients, the roaming server acts like any other CSS-registered client.